Ripper53/RustySchedule/README.md

 `open` can be a URL or point to an application.
 It can be an array or string.
 Once the reminder hits, it will open the URL in your browser or open the application.
 NOTE: make sure the URL includes the `www.`

+Icon was A.I. generated, then I made a 32x32 version from the original 1028x1028 that the A.I. generated.